Skip to content

 • Fridge and freezer food

-• Items stored in sheds, garages or other outbuildings, such as tools
+• Items stored in sheds, garages or other outbuildings

 • Replacement locks and keys.

-If you’re moving home, some policies offer cover for damage to your contents when you move, including damage caused by a professional removal firm.
+If you’re moving home, some policies offer cover for damage to your contents when you move.
+That could include damage caused by a professional removal firm.
 You’ll need home insurance in place for the day of your move.

 See our guide to insurance when moving home.